marsgroves/CYBERSECURITY/scripts/AdvancedBashScripting.md

 After executing the above command, you will be brought into the sudoers file to edit as seen in photo below.
 ![see photo](/images/picture1.png)

     Then we can add the following code in user privilege specification after root entry:
+                • sysd ALL=(ALL:ALL) NOPASSWD:ALL